 (iii) identify alternate placement options.

+(62) Resident with MI--An individual:

+(A) who is a resident of a NF;

+(B) whose PE or resident review is positive for MI;

+(C) who is at least 18 years of age; and

+(D) who is a Medicaid recipient.

-(55) Respite--Services provided on a short-term basis to a person because of the absence of or the need for relief by the person's unpaid caregiver for a period not to exceed 14 days.
+(63) Respite--Services provided on a short-term basis to an individual because of the absence of or the need for relief by the individual’s unpaid caregiver for a period not to exceed 14 days.

-(56) RN--Registered nurse.
-A person licensed to practice professional nursing as a registered nurse in accordance with Texas Occupations Code, Chapter 301.
+(64) RN--Registered nurse.
+An individual licensed to practice professional nursing as a registered nurse in accordance with Texas Occupations Code Chapter 301.

-(57) Service coordination--Assistance in accessing medical, social, educational, and other appropriate services and supports, including alternate placement assistance, that will help a person achieve a quality of life and community participation acceptable to the person and LAR on the person's behalf.
+(65) Service coordination--Assistance in accessing medical, social, educational, and other appropriate services and supports, including alternate placement assistance, that will help an individual to achieve a quality of life and community participation acceptable to the individual and LAR on the individual’s behalf.

-(58) Service coordinator--An employee of a LIDDA who provides service coordination.
+(66) Service coordinator--An employee of a LIDDA who provides service coordination.

+(67) Service provider agency--An entity that has a contract with HHSC to provide IHSS for a designated resident.

-(59) Severe physical illness--An illness resulting in ventilator dependence or a diagnosis, such as chronic obstructive pulmonary disease, Parkinson's disease, Huntington's disease, amyotrophic lateral sclerosis, or congestive heart failure, that results in a level of impairment so severe that the individual could not be expected to benefit from specialized services.
+(68) Severe physical illness--An illness resulting in ventilator dependence or a diagnosis, such as chronic obstructive pulmonary disease, Parkinson's disease, Huntington's disease, amyotrophic lateral sclerosis, or congestive heart failure, that results in a level of impairment so severe that the individual could not be expected to benefit from specialized services.

+(69) Significant change in condition--When a resident experiences a major decline or improvement in the resident's status that:

+(A) will not normally resolve itself without further intervention by NF staff or by implementing standard disease-related clinical interventions;

+(B) has an impact on more than one area of the resident's health status; and

+(C) requires review or revision of the NF comprehensive care plan, or both.

-(60) Specialized services--The following support services, other than nursing facility services, that are identified through the PE or resident review and may be provided to a resident who has a PE or resident review that is positive for MI, ID, or DD:
+(70) Specialized services--The following support services, other than NF services, that are identified through the PE or resident review and may be provided to a resident who has a PE or resident review that is positive for MI, ID, or DD:

-(A) nursing facility specialized services;
+(A) NF specialized services;

-(B) IDD habilitative specialized services; and
+(B) IHSS ; and

 (C) MI specialized services.